A Novel Method to Constrain Tidal Quality Factor from A Non-synchronized Exoplanetary System: Discussion

 \subsection{Extension to eccentric and misaligned systems}

 Our analysis has been restricted on planets in circular orbits on the co-planar plane with the stellar spin.
-An extension to close-in planets with finite eccentricity, $e$, and inclination angle between the orbital axis and stellar spin axis, $i$, is meaningful because planets with large $e$ or $i$ have been identified with rate of 5-15 percent \citep[][]{Winn2010ApJ, Albrecht2012ApJ, Albrecht2022PASP, Morgan2024AJ}.By employing formulations developed by previous works \citep{Hut1981AA, Eggleton1998ApJ, Ferraz-Mello2008CeMDA, Barker2009MNRAS, Xue2014ApJ}, we can formulate AM co-evolution of eccentric and misaligned planets.
-We expect to obtain a forbidden region formed by a three dimensional unstable manifold in the four-dimensional phase space of ($\Omega_\mathrm{orb},\Omega_\mathrm{spin},i,e$).
-We note that our results in the current paper is a projection of such general cases onto the two dimensional plane with $i=0$ and $e=0$.
+An extension to close-in planets with finite eccentricity, $e$, and spin-orbit inclination angle, $i$, is meaningful because planets with large $e$ or $i$ have been identified with rate of 5-15 percent \citep[][]{Winn2010ApJ, Albrecht2012ApJ, Albrecht2022PASP, Morgan2024AJ}.
+By employing formulations developed by previous works \citep{Hut1981AA, Eggleton1998ApJ, Ferraz-Mello2008CeMDA, Barker2009MNRAS, Xue2014ApJ}, we can formulate AM co-evolution of eccentric and misaligned planets.
+We expect to obtain a forbidden region formed by a three dimensional unstable manifold in the four-dimensional phase space of ($\Omega_\mathrm{orb},\Omega_\mathrm{spin},e,i$).
+In such a case, we should consider the tidal dissipation not only in the stellar interior but also in the planetary interior, both of which affect the shape of trajectories in the ($\Omega_\mathrm{orb},\Omega_\mathrm{spin},e,i$) space \citep{Jackson2008ApJ,Bonomo2017AA,Efroimsky2022Univ}.
+Therefore, the shape of the unstable manifolds with respect to the $e$ and $i$ directions is considered to depend on the efficiencies of these two tidal processes.
+A quantitative investigation of these dependencies is a subject for future work.

+It should be noted that the unstable manifolds used in the current paper correspond to the projections of such general cases onto the two-dimensional plane at $e=0$ and $i=0$.
+Unstable manifolds for finite $e$ and $i$ projected onto that plane are different from the unstable manifold for $e=i=0$.
+However, from the characteristic properties of the unstable manifold, the system evolves while ensuring that ($\Omega_\mathrm{orb},\Omega_\mathrm{spin}$) remain outside the forbidden region determined by $(e,i)$ at any given time.
+Therefore, provided that the system has $e=i=0$ at the time of observation, we can safely use the forbidden region in Figure \ref{fig:trajectory_sample} to constrain the tidal torque, regardless of the evolutionary history of $e$ and $i$ (see Section \ref{subsec:Procedure}).